 Because of the inherently slow speeds, of wakesurfing versus wakeboarding or waterskiing, it is much less demanding on the body.
 The slow speeds and disconnect with not being attached to the board, eliminate the risk of taking a bad fall which is inherent with the high speeds, and intensity of wakeboarding and skiing.

-The slower speeds, and rider being closer to the boat promote a social environment, exponentially increasing the quality of time, and enjoyment, spent on the water with family and friends.
+The slower speeds and close proximity to the boat promote a social environment, exponentially increasing the quality of time, and enjoyment, spent on the water with family and friends.
 This makes wake surfing a great activity for you and your friends or the whole family.

 Where is best to try Wakesurfing?

 Wakesurfing is best to try on a lake, which has ample amount of space between shorelines.
 Because of the integrated ballast systems and surf system technology, wakeboard and wakesurf specific boats produce abnormally large wakes and waves.
-Because of this it is best to be in a large open area away from shorelines or potential obstacles such as rocks, fallen trees, buoy markers, ect.
-The Muskoka Lakes, provide a great environment to learn and try wakesurfing as there is plenty of space out in the open bodies of water, as well as lost of wind protected areas dude to the islands channels, and secluded bays.
+It is best to be in a large open area away from shorelines or potential obstacles such as rocks, fallen trees, buoy markers, etc. The Muskoka lakes provide a great environment to learn and try wakesurfing as there is plenty of space out in the open bodies of water, as well as lost of wind protected areas dude to the islands channels, and secluded bays.